amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 ### Timers and reminders

 Actors can use timers and reminders to schedule calls to themselves.
-Both concepts support the configuration of a due time.
+Both concepts support the configuration of a *due time* (when the timer will fire).
 The difference lies in the lifetime of the callback registrations:

-- Timers will only stay active as long as the the actor is activated.
-Timers *will not* reset the idle-timer, so they cannot keep an actor active on their own.
+- Timers will only stay active as long as the actor is activated.
+Timers *won't* reset the idle-timer, so they can't keep an actor active on their own.
 - Reminders outlive actor activations.
-If an actor is deactivated, a reminder will re-activate the actor.
+If an actor is deactivated, a reminder will reactivate the actor.
 Reminders *will* reset the idle-timer.

 Timers are registered by making a call to the actor API.
-In the following example, a timer is registered with a due time of 0 and a period of 10 seconds.
+The following example registers a timer with a due time of 0 and a period of 10 seconds.

 ```bash
 curl -X POST http://localhost:3500/v1.0/actors/<actorType>/<actorId>/timers/<name> \